 I used to play – and love – video games, but gave them up in my twenties as it was impossible to sustain while I was working.
 They’re incredibly addictive, and have kept me up when I should have gone to bed on many, many occasions.
 I’ve completed Super Mario Brothers: The Lost Levels – if you know what that means, you’ll know how difficult it was.
 It’s nothing to be proud of, of course!
 Though I do think video games improve your reaction times, your ability to process visual information.

 I’m not on Facebook, and never have been.
 The whole notion reminded me of the school playground, and those handwritten best friend lists kids used to carry around at one stage.
 You lived in fear of being crossed off somebody’s list, it wasn’t a healthy mindset.
-At various points in my life I’ve wondered whether I’m missing out and have contemplated joining — but I didn’t, in the end, and it seems like a good decision today as I rarely meet somebody who actually seems to enjoy using it.
-I’d liken Twitter to cigarette smoking — compulsive, addictive, but not very much fun.
+At various points in my life I’ve wondered whether I’m missing out and have contemplated joining – but I didn’t, in the end, and it seems like a good decision today as I rarely meet somebody who actually seems to enjoy using it.
+I’d liken Twitter to cigarette smoking – compulsive, addictive, but not very much fun.
 Instagram is my favourite of the social media platforms, especially since it takes the least time to catch up with, and it’s visual.
 And the mood on there is positive, on the whole.
-But I only joined it recently, so it might be a honeymoon period!
+Though I haven’t been posting much, recently…

 I was Tom Cruise’s hand double in the first Mission Impossible movie.
 He’s very short, and very charismatic.
 Ask me about it when you see me… ;-)